 If you have already earned a bachelor's degree and completed most of your prepharmacy requirements, you may seek admission to the advanced professional curriculum.
-See post baccalaureate admission for details.
+See graduate admissions for details.

 Though designed specifically to meet the requirements of the Cedarville University School of Pharmacy, the prepharmacy curriculum will prepare you for admission to any pharmacy program.
-If you plan to pursue admission to other schools of pharmacy, consult one of the pharmacy faculty advisors to ensure that you are meeting any specific requirements and deadlines required by those schools.
+If you plan to pursue admission to a different pharmacy school, consult a pharmacy faculty advisor to ensure that you are meeting any specific requirements and deadlines required by that school.

 The B.S. in Pharmaceutical Sciences serves as the foundation for advanced study in pharmacy or the pharmaceutical sciences as well as career opportunities in pharmacy and the pharmaceutical industry.

 The three years of prepharmacy courses are followed by four years of advanced professional education.
-In the final year, students will participate in advanced clinical rotations in a variety of inpatient and outpatient settings around the region and nation.
-Upon graduation, you will earn a Doctor of Pharmacy (Pharm.D.), and be eligible to sit for the national pharmacy licensing examination.
+In your final year, you will participate in advanced clinical rotations in a variety of inpatient and outpatient settings around the region and nation.
+Upon graduation, you will earn a Doctor of Pharmacy degree (PharmD), and be eligible to sit for the national pharmacy licensing examination.

 The pharmacy curriculum features the essential components of a pharmacy education along with courses on contemporary topics designed to prepare you for the current and future health care environment.
 Weekly practical experiences in a variety of pharmacy settings will complement the important content you cover in classes, providing you with 300 hours of experience prior to your final year of advanced clinical rotations.